Karushi536/alx-low_level_programming/0x05-pointers_arrays_string/README.md

-Pointers, arrays and strings projects.
+Project pointers, arrays and strings